mikhailantoshkin/resume/content/posts/python_is_easy/index.md

 I ran `strace` a few more times to see if something would change when leaving zombie process and running everything with `spawn`, but no, nothing major, it just shows me what I already can see in logs...
 Dead end.
-But at leas we know that no one is sending `SIGTERM` to the parent process.
+But at least we know that no one is sending `SIGTERM` to the parent process.
 But it still shuts down for some reason.

 At this point I got desperate enough to start mingling with source code of aiohttp.
 Since it's Python, you can change the source code of any installed library (if it is not a C extension).
 So that is exactly what I did.